codeRIT/hackathon-manager/docs/api-setup.md

 ## Connecting with Postman

-In HackathonManager, sign in to your admin account and click "Manage".
+In HackathonManager, sign in to your staff account and click "Manage".
 Then, at the bottom left of the sidebar, click the **Doorkeeper** tab.

 <img src="assets/api-setup/doorkeeper.png" width="300px" />